nwk0112-collab/Agentic-Rag-Driver/README.md

 - [2025-10-20] 🚀 We released DIVER-Retriever-4B-1020 model at [ModelScope](https://www.modelscope.cn/models/AQ-MedAI/Diver-Retriever-4B-1020) and [Hugging Face](https://huggingface.co/AQ-MedAI/Diver-Retriever-4B-1020), which achieve 31.9 at BRIGHT.
 - [2025-10-14] 🚀 We released DIVER-Retriever-1.7B model at [ModelScope](https://modelscope.cn/models/AQ-MedAI/Diver-Retriever-1.7B) and [Hugging Face](https://huggingface.co/AQ-MedAI/Diver-Retriever-1.7B), which achieve 27.3 at BRIGHT.
-- [2025-09-27] 🎉 Our Diver-Retriever-4B model have achieved 2.64k+ downloads at [🤗 HuggingFace](https://huggingface.co/AQ-MedAI/Diver-Retriever-4B) !
+- [2025-09-27] 🎉 Our Diver-Retriever-4B model have achieved monthly 2.64k+ downloads at [🤗 HuggingFace](https://huggingface.co/AQ-MedAI/Diver-Retriever-4B) !
 - [2025-09-12] 🚀 We released the code for listwise reranking using Gemini; it can be found at [./Retriever/rerank_listwise.py](./Retriever/rerank_listwise.py), and it achieved a score of 43.9 on BRIGHT.
 - [2025-09-05] 🚀 We released DIVER-Retriever-0.6B model at [ModelScope](https://modelscope.cn/models/AQ-MedAI/Diver-Retriever-0.6B) and [Hugging Face](https://huggingface.co/AQ-MedAI/Diver-Retriever-0.6B), which achieve 25.2 at BRIGHT.
 - [2025-08-28] 🚀 We released our DIVER-Retriever-4B model at [ModelScope](https://modelscope.cn/models/AQ-MedAI/Diver-Retriever-4B).